daniildiveev/gui_calculator_app/README.md

 To create exe file, we will need `pyinstaller` library, but not a regular one.

-Open command line and run `!pip install https://github.com/pyinstaller/pyinstaller/archive/develop.tar.gz`, this will install the right vesrion of `pyinstaller`.
+Open command line and run `pip install https://github.com/pyinstaller/pyinstaller/archive/develop.tar.gz`, this will install the right vesrion of `pyinstaller`.

-After that, go to directory (in command line), where your .py file is and run `!pip install https://github.com/pyinstaller/pyinstaller/archive/develop.tar.gz`
+After that, go to directory (in command line), where your .py file is and run `pyinstaller --onefile -w calculator.py`

 Nextly, go to  `dist` directory and run `calculator.exe`.